dis-sg/dis-sg.github.io/_posts/2025-03-04-the-new-paper-rebrand.md

 To predict TNP’s future, we can look at its rival, Mediacorp’s Today.
 Like TNP, Today started as a tabloid before going digital-only—until it was absorbed into CNA last year and rebranded as CNA Today, a long-form weekend magazine.

 Had TNP remained focused on sports, its best-case scenario would have been integration into ST under its sports section.
-The worst case?
-Extinction.
+Now, it seems like TNP is marching towards extinction.

 TNP needs a sharper focus that honours its legacy.
-Its new brand identity offers an opportunity to course-correct and SPH Media can look at TNP’s roots for direction, lest TNP ends up on a checklist of brands to axe.
+Its new brand identity offers an opportunity to course-correct and SPH Media should look at TNP’s roots for direction, lest TNP ends up on a checklist of brands to axe.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>